d1618033/python-redfish-utility/docs/slate/source/includes/_ilorepositorycommands.md

 - **--update_repository**

-If true, uploads the component/binary on to the Repository.
-The default is set to True.
+Add this flag to skip uploading component/binary to the iLO Repository.
+If this flag is included with --update_srs, it will be ignored.
+Adding component to the repository is required to update the system reovery set.

 - **--update_target**